-The 70-year-old grandma rowed the sampan boat with her feet, propelling two visitors through the steaming rice paddies and stunning rock formations.
+The 70-year-old grandma rowed the sampan boat with her feet, propelling two visitors through the steaming rice paddies and stunning rock formations in Ninh Binh.
 It was my pleasure to buy her a cold beer.

 The peaceful ride through the Tam Coc caves was the highlight of a day trip to Vietnam’s Ninh Binh province.
-Walk in the footsteps of the kings who freed Vietnam from Chinese domination in the 900s, and let time stand still as you soak in the pleasures of a stunning countryside that is destined to be preserved as a “tourism zone.”
+Walk in the footsteps of the kings who freed Vietnam from Chinese domination in the 900s.
+Let time stand still as you soak in the pleasures of a stunning countryside that is destined to be preserved as a “tourism zone.”
 Watch the video and then read on for more details.

 Day Trip from Hanoi